chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 #### Project Owners

-The role Project Owner is designed to allow admin users to delegate management of project membership to another user without granting that user access to all parts of Chef Automate.
+The role Project Owner allows admin users to delegate management of project membership to another user without granting that user access to other admin functions of Chef Automate.
 Project Owners have the following permissions on resources assigned to their project:

 ```text
 "infra:*",